Top 12 Events of the 21st Century

 The Most Important Financial News Stories

 The events surrounding the Great Recession eclipsed most of the other financial news stories in the past decade.
+In 2020, the coronavirus pandemic could surpass even that in terms of economic damage.
 Take a walk back in time.
-Who would have thought in 2007 that so much would change in just 10 years?
+Who would have thought in 2000 that so much would change in just 20 years?

 2007: Housing Crisis

-As many as 10 million homeowners lost their homes during the subprime mortgage crisis.
-Housing prices fell in 2006.
 At the same time, the Federal Reserve raised interest rates.
 Many homeowners had adjustable-rate mortgages that followed the fed funds rate and reset after the first few years.
-Homeowners were surprised by suddenly higher payments.
-They couldn't sell their houses because prices fell below the mortgage value.
-So, the banks foreclosed, forcing them to leave their homes.
-Government programs to save the homeowners failed.
+Homeowners were surprised when they were hit with suddenly higher payments.
+They couldn't sell their houses because prices had dropped below the mortgage value.
+When banks foreclosed, many lost their homes.

 2008: Global Banking System Stopped Working

-On Wednesday, September 17, banks withdrew $160 billion from ultra-safe money market accounts.
-Banks were hoarding cash for write-downs on bad mortgages and withdrawals in bank runs.
-By the end of the week, banks held $190 billion in cash, as opposed to a normal $2 billion reserve.
-Hoarding led to an increase in Libor, which affected $360 trillion in loans and credit card assets.
+On Wednesday, September 17, banks withdrew $172 billion from ultra-safe money market accounts.
+Banks were hoarding cash for write-downs on bad mortgages.
 The credit freeze led to a cash shortage for most businesses.
-In response, the Federal Reserve lowered interest rates to zero, reducing Libor.
-Still, banks continue to hoard cash today to write down foreclosures.
+In response, the Federal Reserve lowered interest rates to zero.

-On September 29, 2008, the Dow Jones Industrial Average fell 777 points, the largest point drop in any single day.
-Between October 9, 2007, and March 6, 2009, the Dow dropped 50 percent.
-It was the worst decline since the Great Depression when the Dow fell 80 percent.
+On September 29, 2008, the Dow Jones Industrial Average fell 777.68 points, the largest point drop in any single day (as of that time).
+Between October 9, 2007, and March 6, 2009, the Dow dropped 50%.
+It was the worst decline since the Great Depression when the Dow fell 80%.
 It occurred in only 17 months, while the Great Depression drop took three years.

 2008: Billions in Bailouts

-On September 18, 2008, Treasury Secretary Hank Paulson and Federal Reserve Chair Ben Bernanke asked Congress for the largest bailout package since the Great Depression.
-By October 3, the Senate passed the $700 billion bailout bill, now known as the Troubled Assets Relief Program.
+On Oct.
+3, 2008, Congress passed the $700 billion bailout bill, now known as the Troubled Assets Relief Program.
 The program was initially designed to purchase toxic mortgages from banks, freeing up cash for more loans.
 But, it was taking too long to implement.
-On October 14, the Treasury used $350 billion for the Capital Repurchase Program, which purchased preferred stock in major banks.
+On Oct.
+14, the Treasury used $350 billion for the Capital Repurchase Program, which purchased preferred stock in major banks.

-On Tuesday, September 16, the American International Group, the world's largest insurance company, announced it was going bankrupt.
-Federal Reserve Chairman Ben Bernanke said that AIG's bailout made him angrier than anything else in the recession.
 Like a hedge fund, AIG took risks with unregulated products, such as credit default swaps.
 It wrongly used cash from people's insurance policies.
-The Fed stepped in to avoid the collapse of the $3.6 trillion money-market fund industry, which invested in AIG debt and securities.
+The Fed stepped in to avoid the collapse of the $3.45 trillion money-market fund industry, which invested in AIG debt and securities.
 Most mutual funds also owned AIG stock.

 2011: Japan's Tsunami and Nuclear Disaster